bakerpdgit/CppEditor/README.md

 - Material Design layout with Monaco editor
 - Split view with resizable output panel
-- Console accepts interactive input by default.
+- Console accepts interactive input by default when the browser supports `SharedArrayBuffer`.
 A menu next to the Run button allows toggling a fixed input pane whose contents are piped to `stdin`.
 - Compilation and execution happen in a Web Worker so the UI stays responsive.

 ## Running